tegco/expenses-tracker-project/README.md

 - View expenses and incomes related to a specific year and month.
 - View the total amount of expenses or incomes for a specific year and month.
 - View expenses by category.
-- User registration and authentication
+- User registration and authentication.

 ## Installation